lmu-osc/Introduction-RStudio-Git-GitHub/making_change.md

 ```

-For this version, we are also going to change the command that plots our data.
+2.  change the command that plots our data in this file.
 Change the lines

 ```
 plot(mydata$xdata,mydata$ydata)